nachocaru/xaprb.com/content/blog/2010-05-26-reacting-to-small-variations-in-response-time.md

 100519 18:10:18     0.325617   2240     0.000145     0.000255     0.024491     0.004460
 100519 18:10:19     0.243101   1538     0.000158     0.000255     0.024510     0.003966
 </pre>`
 Another relatively short blip but a bit longer.
-The mean response time really didn&#8217;t deviate as much as my client was complaining about &#8212; they were showing me New Relic transaction traces with 50-second waits.
-Maybe I could have caught something here, but I doubt that it&#8217;d be enough to separate the signal from the noise.
+The mean response time really didn't deviate as much as my client was complaining about &#8212; they were showing me New Relic transaction traces with 50-second waits.
+Maybe I could have caught something here, but I doubt that it'd be enough to separate the signal from the noise.
 Still, at this point you can clearly see how sensitive this technique is.
 The deviation in average response varies from a few thousandths of a sigma to a few hundredths.
-Let&#8217;s keep looking for something more dramatic to use as a trigger:
+Let's keep looking for something more dramatic to use as a trigger:

 `<pre>
            Time        Total  Count          Avg    1-Min Avg  1-Min StDev        Sigma